ops-center/searchlight/docs/reference/hyperalert/hyperalert_check_cert.md

   -c, --critical duration       Remaining duration for Critical state.
 [Default: 120h] (default 120h0m0s) -h, --help                    help for check_cert -H, --host string             Icinga host name
-      --kubeconfig string       Path to kubeconfig file with authorization information (the master location is set by the master flag).
-      --master string           The address of the Kubernetes API server (overrides any value in kubeconfig) -k, --secretKey stringSlice   Name of secret key where certificates are kept -s, --secretName string       Name of secret from where certificates are checked -l, --selector string         Selector (label query) to filter on, supports '=', '==', and '!='
+  -k, --secretKey stringSlice   Name of secret key where certificates are kept -s, --secretName string       Name of secret from where certificates are checked -l, --selector string         Selector (label query) to filter on, supports '=', '==', and '!='